 10) Jarno Trulli

 After starting his career in an uncompetitive Minardi in 1997, Trulli was quickly upgraded to the Prost team, replacing the injured Panis.
-He lead for parts of the Austrian Grand Prix and was still on course for a podium finish when his engine blew.
+He led the Austrian Grand Prix and was still on course for a podium finish when his engine blew.
 He remained at Prost for the rest of the decade, and outscored teammate Panis (8pts vs 2pts) despite a significant gap in experience.
 However, the 6 point gap between them can be explained by an incredibly unlikely podium at the 1999 European Gran Prix, after many front runners and midfield drivers hit trouble.
-At the following race his engine blew at the start from 18th on the grid, serving as harsh return to reality.
-He actually retired from more races than he finished across 1998-1999, demonstrating how the team shifted focus from performance and reliability to mere survival.
+At the following race his engine blew from 18th on the grid, serving as harsh return to reality.
+He actually retired from more races than he finished across 1998-1999, demonstrating how the Prost team spiralled downwards.

 9) Nigel Mansell

 After being easily outraced by Prost at Ferrari in 1990, Mansell spent the 1991-1992 season with the Williams team.
-In 1991 a poor start to the year put him three wins behind eventual champion Senna in the first 3 races, and he was unable to bridge the gap despite a strong middle part of the season.
+In 1991 a poor start to the year put him three wins behind eventual champion Senna in the first 3 races.
+He was unable to bridge the gap despite a strong middle part of the season.
 The model considers the Williams to be slightly better than Senna’s McLaren, but still rates Mansell’s season relatively highly.
 In 1992 his Williams car was dominant, and he stormed to the 1992 title, making it look all too easy after more than one near miss during the 1980s.
 He then retired, only to make two brief cameos.
-In 1994 he was somewhat successful with Williams (winning the season finale after Schumacher and Hill collided) before an utterly forgetful McLaren stint in 1995.
+In 1994 he was somewhat successful with Williams (winning the season finale after Schumacher and Hill collided).
+Another return to the grid in 1995 is best forgotten though.

 8) Gerhard Berger

 Berger drove for 3 top teams in the 90s (McLaren, Ferrari and Benetton).
-At McLaren he proved to be not quite up to Senna’s level (135pts vs 224pts in their time together), but he still helped the team win the constructors title in 1990 and 1991.
+At McLaren he proved to be not quite up to Senna’s level (135pts vs 224pts).
+However, he still helped the team win the constructors title in 1990 and 1991.
 From 1993-1997 he raced alongside Jean Alesi, both at Ferrari and Benetton.
 Neither team produced championship winning cars, with Ferrari in particular going through a dry patch.
 After missing 3 races in 1997 and seeing his replacement Wurz impressing, Berger had the ultimate comeback with pole, fastest lap and victory in Germany.
 It was his last victory and podium in F1.

 7) Nelson Piquet